bschmalhofer/otobo-ideas/README.md

   * Alternatively switch to a real event queue like ActiveMQ or Minion

 ### Implemented, or Discarded, Ideas

+* use `Feature::Compat::Try`https://github.com/RotherOSS/otobo/issues/1695

+  Rejected, not until "try catch" is no longer experimental, use Try::Tiny in the mean time

 * use `Capture::Tiny` https://github.com/RotherOSS/otobo/discussions/1042